Skip to Content

 Buying split tickets (also called split ticketing) means purchasing individual tickets for each leg of a trip rather than one through ticket.

-Split ticketing usually works out cheaper than buying one through ticket and it is a confusing, but money saving, quirk of the U.K rail system.
+Split ticketing can work out cheaper than buying one through ticket and it is a confusing, but money saving, quirk of the U.K rail system.

-For example, if you are travelling from York to Cardiff you must change trains at Manchester Piccadilly.
+For example, if you are travelling from York to Cardiff via Manchester Piccadilly (other routes are available).
 You can buy one through ticket from York to Cardiff but it is generally cheaper to buy a ticket from York to Manchester Piccadilly and then buy a ticket from Manchester Piccadilly to Cardiff.

 Another bonus of this method of travelling is that you can set a travel timetable to suit your needs.
 Through tickets that involve connections often leave very little time to connect with the other trains, particularly if you are connecting in a large station with multiple platforms.